Subnet 1 Current Competitions

 Additional details:

-Logs are opened after the round completion.
+Logs are opened after the current round is completed.

 Multiple submissions: